-Putin touts new 'invincible' missile capable of piercing US defenses
+Putin claims new 'invincible' missile can pierce US defenses

 The US review is "of great concern," Putin said, asserting that it potentially lowers the bar for the use of nuclear weapons.

 The United States remains the world's largest military spender.
-According to the Stockholm International Peace Research Institute, the US outspends Russia by a factor of around 10, according to its latest figures online.
+According to the Stockholm International Peace Research Institute, the United States outspends Russia by a factor of around 10, according to its latest figures online.

+A defense expert described Putin's talk of high-tech rearmament Thursday as "all a bit Potemkin village-y."

+"Nobody knows how much is bluster," said Richard Aboulafia, vice president of analysis at Teal Group, an aerospace and defense consultancy.

+"But there's probably the lack of commitment of solid resources to make it deployable.
+There's probably enough there to make it a long-term threat, but they've got a real issue with not committing defense resources."

-Russia's foreign policy has been much muscular in recent years, however.
-Putin deployed his air force to Syria in the autumn of 2015 to back the forces of Syrian President Bashar al-Assad, turning the tide of war in favor of the regime.
+Russia's foreign policy has been much more muscular in recent years, however.
+Putin deployed his air force to Syria in autumn 2015 to back the forces of Syrian President Bashar al-Assad, turning the tide of war in favor of the regime.

 Russia's Syria intervention has also become an occasion for Russia to showcase some of its latest conventional weaponry, including new aircraft.

+Noting reports that Russia has sent its most advanced fighter jet, the Su-57, to Syria, Aboulafia said: "It's not really clear that they have plans to produce significant numbers of fully developed variants versus a prototype."

+Russian Defense Minister Sergei Shoigu on Thursday confirmed for the first time the recent deployment of Su-57 fighters to Syria, where they carried out a range of tests.

+"I can say that the tests were successful," he said.
+"The planes returned home a week ago."

-But in his remarks, Putin maintained that Russia's military posture is purely defensive in nature.
+In his remarks, Putin maintained that Russia's military posture is purely defensive in nature.

 "We've never had an intention of attacking anybody," he said.
 "Russia will only retaliate if it is attacked."